 Making a difference through personal platforms is at our core.

 Women who currently live, work, or go to school in any region of Florida are eligible for any of these titles.
-Contestants must be able to prove that they live, work, or are enrolled in school in Florida.
+Delegates must be able to prove that they live, work, or are enrolled in school in Florida.

 To uphold the unique tradition of the Miss America Organization, celebrating women in the arts with academic and professional training scholarships.
 Making a difference through personal platforms is at our core.
 From lobbying on Senate floors to developing workshops in classrooms, we seek to enable women to expand their civic impact and reach.